-This purchase was direct torpedo hit to VWR.
-Big Pharma, VWR’s lifeblood could no longer avoid giving serious attention to a contract offer by Thermo Fisher.
-And since this purchase, a string of large pharmaceutical contracts such as Pfizer have switched from VWR to Fisher.
+This purchase was a direct torpedo hit to Avantor.
+Big Pharma, Avantor’s lifeblood, could no longer avoid giving serious attention to a contract offer by Thermo Fisher.
+And since this purchase, a string of large pharmaceutical contracts such as Pfizer have switched from Avantor to Fisher.

-Simply put, neither Fisher nor VWR have ever come close to the goal of being a one-stop-shop for life science researchers.
+Simply put, neither Fisher nor Avantor have ever come close to the goal of being a one-stop-shop for life science researchers.
 And it’s not for a lack of trying!
-Even with the acquisition of Life Sciences, Thermo has made their products available through Fisher but kept the entire Life Technologies structure intact and isolated as though if Fisher got too close, it would upset the apple cart.
+Even with the acquisition of Life Technologies, Thermo has made their products available through Fisher but kept the entire Life Technologies structure intact and isolated, as though if Fisher got too close, it would upset the apple cart.
 And that’s a wise decision.

-There are still acquisition targets out there – Qiagen and Illumina for example.
+There are still acquisition targets out there – Qiagen and Illumina, for example.
 This story isn’t over.
 But as it stands now, the door is wide open for niche companies to enter this life science market.
-No research organization that I am aware of would try to force a researcher to select from the Fisher or VWR portfolios as the currently exist.
+No research organization that I am aware of would try to force a researcher to select from the Fisher or Avantor portfolios as the currently exist.

-• Fisher and VWR will continue to dominate large labs but they will increasingly lose business to small and mid-sized labs who will turn to independent and regional distributors as their capabilities continue to grow.
+Fisher and Avantor will continue to dominate large labs, but will increasingly lose business to small and mid-sized labs who will turn to independent and regional distributors as their capabilities continue to grow.

-• Amazon.com will continue to become a bigger force in this market but will soon realize their their platform needs modifications to make it easier to compete.
+Amazon.com will be an increasingly bigger force in this market, but will soon realize that their platform needs modifications to make it easier to compete.
 A partnership with someone like SciQuest or Quartzy.com is likely.

-• More “direct only” sellers will relax their policies and allow specific independents and regionals access to their product line on a customer-by-customer basis at first and then to a larger audience later.
-Long term, this is a losing, expensive strategy that entrepreneurs will inevitably find a way to bypass.
+More “direct only” sellers will relax their policies and allow specific independent and regional distributors access to their product line on a customer-by-customer basis at first, and then to a larger audience later.
+Long term, this losing, expensive strategy will inevitably be bypassed by entrepreneurs.

-• Fisher and VWR will turn again to the independent and resellers to help boost their revenues.
-When this succeeds, they will pull back and abandon this channel in a continuing cycle.
+Fisher and Avantor will turn again to the independent and resellers to help boost their revenues.
+When this move succeeds, they will pull back and abandon this channel in a continuing cycle.

-• Second tier distributors who stock product such as Thomas and Midland Scientific who partner with the independent distributors will experience rapid growth.
-However, they will be hampered by their inability to service accounts 3 – 5 days ground service from their shipping points forcing them to invest in new warehouses.
+Second-tier distributors such as Thomas and Midland Scientific, who stock product, and who partner with the independent distributors, will experience rapid growth.
+However, they will be hampered by their inability to service accounts within 3 – 5 days ground service from their shipping points, forcing them to invest in new warehouses.

-• Customers will continue to adopt and utilize procurement outsourcing companies and embrace the idea of lowering their P2P (Procure-to-Pay) cycle. • A personal relationship with a highly skilled customer service person will once again become a “must have.”
-These will augment and enhance the best B2B platforms which will continue to be refined and improved.
+Customers will continue to adopt and utilize procurement outsourcing companies and embrace the idea of lowering their P2P (Procure-to-Pay) cycle.
+A personal relationship with a highly skilled customer service person will once again become a “must have.”
+These relationships will augment and enhance the best B2B platforms, which will also continue to be refined and improved.

-• There will be new, entrants into this market space with very deep pockets.
+There will be new entrants (with very deep pockets) into this market space.
 A good example is the combined capabilities of EMD, Millipore and Sigma-Aldrich, now Millipore-Sigma.
-Another example is Danaher Corporation who now own Beckman Coulter, Hach, Pall, Leica, Phenomenex and Tektronix and continue to grow using acquisition as their main strategy.
+Another example is Danaher Corporation, who now own Beckman Coulter, Hach, Pall, Leica, Phenomenex and Tektronix, and which will continue to grow using acquisition as their main strategy.